amit08255/javascript-tdd/README.md

 * Design your components without class.
 Functional ReactJS components are easy to test.

 * Do not use states in your component instead use state management libraries like [storeon](https://github.com/amit08255/storeon).
-Use container components to manage states and storeon stores.
+Use container components to manage states and state stores.

-* Design your components small and dump.
+* Design your components small and dumb.
 It must not contain any logic.

 * Separate I/O such as network requests from your components.